 The Taxi Cabaret is published and licensed by Concord Theatricals.

 Cara is an NYC-based theatrical director, writer, and producer.
-She was born in Oxford, Mississippi, grew up in Rome, Georgia, and attended Princeton University.
+Born in Oxford, Mississippi, she grew up in Rome, Georgia, and attended Princeton University.
 She is the Producing Artistic Director of Prospect Theater Company, which she co-founded in 1998, and is a leader in the field of new musical theater development.

 As a director, Cara recently collaborated with Joanne Sydney Lessner and Joshua Rosenblum on the NYC premiere of their musical Einstein's Dreams (Prospect @ 59E59 Theaters) which received multiple 2020 Drama Desk Award nominations.
 And, she worked closely with Susan DiLallo, Peter Mills, and Stephen Weiner on the creation of Iron Curtain, an original musical which received the 2006 Innovative Theatre Award for “Outstanding Production of a Musical,” and for which she also received an “Outstanding Director” IT Award nomination.
 She directed Iron Curtain at the O’Neill Theatre Center (2008), at NAMT's 2009 Festival of New Musicals, and in its 2011 critically-acclaimed Off-Broadway premiere.

-As a bookwriter, Cara was recently commissioned by Theatrical Rights Worldwide to create the book for a new, feminist juke-box musical, The Olympians.
-She is collaborating with Jesse L. Kearney, Alphonso Horne, and Mills on the creation of a new jazz musical inspired by the life of Oscar Micheaux, America's first major Black filmmaker.
-She also collaborated with lyricist Marion Adler and composer/lyricist Peter Foley on I Capture the Castle, adapted from the beloved British novel by Dodie Smith, workshopped in 2013 in the Pace New Musicals program.
-She has participated in the Goodspeed Musicals Johnny Mercer Writers Grove, the Weston Playhouse Artists' Retreat, and the Rhinebeck Writers' Retreat developing new works.
+As a bookwriter, Cara is collaborating with Jesse L. Kearney, Alphonso Horne, and Mills on the creation of a new jazz musical inspired by the life of Oscar Micheaux, America's first major Black filmmaker -- with a working title of The Oscar Micheaux Project Originally commissioned through an NEA grant with Prospect, the show was selected for the 2023 NAMT Festival of New Musicals and developed at Goodspeed Musicals' Johnny Mercer Writers Grove.
+Cara was recently commissioned by Theatrical Rights Worldwide to create the book for a new, female-forward juke-box musical, The Olympians.
+She collaborated with lyricist Marion Adler and composer/lyricist Peter Foley on I Capture the Castle, adapted from the beloved British novel by Dodie Smith, workshopped in 2013 in the Pace New Musicals program.
+She has participated in the Weston Playhouse Artists' Retreat, and the Rhinebeck Writers' Retreat developing new works.
 She was a 2019 Fellow at the Women's International Study Center (Santa Fe, NM) and received a 2015 Bogliasco Fellowship to conduct research and work in Italy.

 Also through Prospect, Cara has collaborated with many other emerging and established writers on readings, workshops, and productions of new work, including Michele Brourman, Sheilah Rae, and Thomas Edward West on I Married Wyatt Earp (aka The Belle of Tombstone), Susan DiLallo and Stephen Weiner on Once Upon a Time in New Jersey, Michael Cooper and Hyeyoung Kim on Sunfish, and Randy Courts and Mark St. Germain on The Book of the Dun Cow.
 She has a passion for re-interpreting classic works and has directed adaptations of The House of Bernarda Alba, Purcell's DIDO (& Aeneas), Danton’s Death, Twelfth Night, Everyman, and others.